Wilberforce Way: Beverley to Market Weighton

 The Way diverts off the Hudson Way at Cherry Burton, passing the Church of St Michael and All Angels.
 It exits the village via Etton Road towards Etton crossing the old railway bridge over the Hudson Way before rejoining the disused railway line.
 The Way diverts along the Yorkshire Wolds Way into the village of Goodmanham and follows it into Market Weighton.
 In the town centre the route swings around All Saints Church before heading north towards the A614.

 Market Weighton to Pocklington

 The Way crosses the A164 and into the village of Londesborough, passing All Saints Church.
 It then passes through the hamlets of Nunburnholme and Kilnwick Percy before joining the Chalkland Way and heading east into Pocklington.
-The town is home to Pocklington School that William Wilberforce attended from 1771-76.
+The town is home to Pocklington School that William Wilberforce attended from 1771 to 1776.
 The route heads south out of the town after the Church of All Saints.